chem-274-A-master/problem-set-4/instructions.md

 In this repo is a file `mcsim_cpp.cpp` which contains code for the `mcscim` package from the bootcamp.
 Using `gprof`, profile this code and include the output in a file in this repo.
-Iinclude anything you find surprising or interesting.
-Put this information into the README.

-Do the above for two optimzation levels - `-O0` and `-O3`.
-Is there anything interesting about one compared to the other?
+Also perform this analysis for two explicit optimzation levels - `-O0` and `-O3`.

+In the README, discuss the results of the profiling.
+Include what the most expensive functions are, and whether or not that is something that could be optimized further.

 ## Profiling Python Code

 Similar to the above, but profiling the `mcsim_psl.py` program with python's cProfile.
 There are no optimization levels, so only one profiler run needs to be done.
 You can visualize the results using a program called [snakeviz](https://jiffyclub.github.io/snakeviz/).

-Is there anything taking a surprising amount of time?
+Similar to above, discuss the results of the profiling, especially if one function stands out as being much more expensive than you would have expected.

 ## Class Design